Immunosuppressants and medicines interactions, including herbal medicines and food supplements: some questions and answers

 - The worldwide market for herbal medicines and food supplements is largely unregulated.
 The regulations which do exist differ between countries.
 This can make it hard to be certain what a product contains.

-- In the UK, products prescribed and prepared by
+- In the UK, many products prescribed and prepared by

-medical herbalists and traditional Chinese or Ayurvedic practitioners are currently (2016) not subject to any registration or regulation.
+medical herbalists and traditional Chinese or Ayurvedic practitioners are not subject to any regulation.

 - Purchasing herbal medicines or food supplements online without knowing the origin of the product adds to variability.